Delegation of the European Union to the United States: History

-The European Union has had a permanent presence in Washington, D.C. since 1954, which served as the EU's first overseas representation.
+In 1952, the United States became the first non-member country to recognize the European Coal and Steel Community.
+Jean Monnet, one of the EU's founding fathers, reciprocated this recognition by choosing Washington, D.C, as the ECSC's first external presence.

+Led by Leonard Tennyson, an American journalist and public relations official in the Marshall Plan administration, the two-room, two-person office was first located at 805 15th Street NW.
+After the launch of the European Economic Community (EEC) and European Atomic Energy Community (EAEC) in 1958, the ECSC Information Office changed its name to the European Communities Information Service.

+In 1972, the European Communities Information Service received full diplomatic status when Congress approved legislation and U.S. President Richard Nixon signed it into law.
+The office was then known as the Delegation of the Commission of the European Communities to the United States.
+In 2009, the Treaty of Lisbon established the EU's diplomatic service, the European External Action Service (EEAS), and so the Delegation became the Delegation of the European Union to the United States.

 Since 1964, the EU has also maintained an office in New York, which now serves as the EU Delegation to the United Nations.
+In September 2022, the EU opened an office in San Francisco, California, with a focus on digital and tech matters.
+The opening is a result of the 2021 EU-U.S. Summit shared commitment to strengthen transatlantic technological cooperation and is a core part of the Conclusions on Digital Diplomacy, adopted by the EU Foreign Affairs Council in July 2022.

 Precedence

 At diplomatic events, the EU ambassadorship previously followed national ambassadorships; i.e., it sat "on par with the African Union", which is also not a country.
 In 2016, the Obama administration promoted the EU precedence to country-level (but only the Europeans, and not any other non-nations).
 In 2018, the Department of State returned the EU ambassadorship to non-country level, "back alongside the African Union."
 Jan Ehler, from Germany, Chairman of the EU parliamentary Delegation for Relations with the United States, complained of the EU being relegated to "the bottom of the list."
 In March 2019, the Department of State restored the diplomatic status of the European Union back to the pre-2018 status reflecting the EU's status "as equivalent to that of a bilateral mission in the Diplomatic Corps Order of Precedence."